-Let's start with some Key West best time of year Frequently Asked Questions then a month by month guide to visiting Key West….
+Next: some Key West best time of year Frequently Asked Questions then a month by month guide to visiting Key West….

 WHEN IS THE BEST TIME OF YEAR TO VISIT KEY WEST?

 I'm only coming for the weather - when is the very best month to visit?

 March very best, but will be very good January through May.

 If I come in March, and great weather is my only priority, what are my chances I'll be disappointed?

 Very unlikely.
 Less than 5% chance you'll be disappointed.
 The temperature will be just right (mid to high 70s), unlikely to rain, little humidity, lots of blue skies.